cibilex/new-tutorials/ing/prepositions.md

      - `I like swimming in summer.`
 6. car,taxi
      - `will you get in the car?`
+7. Bilim alanında anlamını in verir.
+      - `in computer science` `in Math`
 - **on**
 1. If location is over or hand a thing
     - `The key is on the table`